 None of the nominees for director or the executive officers of the Company has a familial relationship with any of the other executive officers or other nominees for director.
 In accordance with our Corporate Governance Guidelines, no director may serve on more than three public company boards of directors (including the Company's Board).
 Mr. Etchart has served as director of Graco Inc. since 2010 and is a member of the Audit and Governance Committees of Graco.
 Mr. Etchart has also served as a director of the WD-40 Company since December of 2016 where he is currently the Chair of the Corporate Governance Committee and a member of the Finance Committee.
-Ms. Jokinen has served as a director of Array Technologies, Inc. since November 8, 2022 where she is currently a member of the Audit Committee.
+Mr. Householder has served as a director of Ag Growth International, Inc. since November 8, 2022.
+Ms. Jokinen has served as a director of Array Technologies, Inc. since November 8, 2022 where she is currently a member of the Audit Committee as well as the Human Capital Committee.
+Ms. Jokinen has also served as a director of Vestis Corporation since September 30, 2023 where she is currently Chair of the Audit Committee and a member of the Compensation and Human Resources Committee.
 Ms. Tekorius has served as a director of The Greenbrier Companies, Inc. since March 30, 2022.
-Mr. Parod has served as a director of Dragon Energy Holdings Corp. since October 7, 2022 where he is currently a member of the Audit and Compensation Committees.
+Mr. Parod has served as a director of Dragonfly Energy Holdings Corp. since October 7, 2022 where he is currently a member of the Audit and Compensation Committees.
 Mr. Parod had been serving as a director of Raven Industries, Inc., until the company was acquired by CNH Industrial N.V. in November of 2021.
 Mr. Bauer had been serving as a director and the President and Chief Executive Officer of L.B.
 Foster until his retirement in July of 2021.
 Except as disclosed above, none of the directors or nominees is a director or has been a director over the past five years of any other company which has a class of securities registered under, or is required to file reports under, the Securities Exchange Act of 1934, as amended (the "Exchange Act"), or of any company registered under the Investment Company Act of 1940, as amended.